 Who should get the vaccine?

-Anyone over the age of five who is eligible should receive a vaccine to protect against COVID-19.
+Anyone six months of age and older who is eligible should receive a vaccine to protect against COVID-19.
 If you have concerns, discuss them with your healthcare provider.

 What does it mean that a vaccine is "95% effective"?

 Vaccine efficacy means how well the vaccine works or its ability to prevent the illness during clinical trials.
 Vaccine efficacy of 95% indicates a 95% reduction in disease occurrence among the vaccinated group.

 Can I still get COVID-19 after vaccination?

 COVID-19 vaccines approved for use in Canada are safe and effective and will prevent the most serious health outcomes for the majority of residents but vaccination will not stop 100 per cent of transmission.
 A percentage of people who are fully vaccinated against COVID-19 may still develop COVID-19 when exposed to the virus.
 The effectiveness of the available vaccines increases with two doses and any booster doses.
 It also takes a few weeks for the body to build antibodies in response to the vaccine.
 Information Sheets for each type of COVID-19 vaccine are available.